kannankvs/md2/Command-Reference.md

 **aaa authentication failthrough**

 This command is used to either enable or disable the failthrough option.
+This command is useful when user has configured more than one tacacs+ server and when user has enabled tacacs+ authentication.
-When user selects remote authentication using tacacs+ and if the authentication fails, this "failthrough" configuration allows for further authentication using LOCAL database or not.
+When authentication request to the first server fails, this configuration allows to continue the request to the next server.
+When this configuration is enabled, authentication process continues through all servers configured.
-If this 'failthrough' is disabled and if remote authentication fails, login is disallowed.
+When this is disabled and if the authentication request fails on first server, authentication process will stop and the login will be disallowed.

 - Usage:
   config aaa authentication failthrough [OPTIONS] OPTION